 DAY 4: JOHNSTONE STRAIT – BLACKFISH SOUND

+Our final day is sometimes the best day of the trip so sleeping in is not an option.The morning begins with time for breakfast, a wash up and making our gear ready for the trip back to Port McNeill.
 Once that is done, we can get out on the water and kayak along a sheltered shoreline that opens through a passage to a seal rookery or an eagle rookery.

-Gradually we will paddle back to camp catch lunch, load up and cruise back to Port McNeill with stops to take our last pics of Orca or visit a sea lion rookery in Weyton Passage.
+Take a bit of time for pics and move onto the open water where a humpback and her calf have frequented for the past three summers.
+Gradually we will paddle back to camp catch lunch, load up and cruise back to Port McNeill with stops to take our last pics of Orca or visit a sea lion rookery in Weynton Passage.

 Arrival time back in Port McNeill is 2:30-3:00 pm.
 We will shuttle you up to your vehicles, get your luggage out of storage and enjoy our last exchange of information and pictures.

 Note: Weather is always a factor in establishing daily paddling times.
 Tides and currents often dictate start times.
 We always have a plan B for days with variable weather patterns.